juliangut/tify/README.md

 Notifications are the central unit of work, several notifications can be set into a Tify Service sharing the same adapters but sending different messages to different receivers.

-Notifications hold some extra parameters used by the push notification services to control behaviour and/or be used in notification creation.
+Notifications hold some extra parameters used by the notification services to control behaviour and/or be used in notification creation.

+Be aware notification TTL (expire in APNS) is normalized in both services to "2 weeks" instead of the default 4 weeks for GCM and none at all for APNS.
+There are some convenience constants in Notification class for common TTL.

 By clearing receivers list or changing message a notification can be reused as many times as needed.